PainfulDiodes/z80-asm-test/README.md

 z88dk-z80asm doesn't accept multiple ORG directives in the same SECTION which seems to imply that it doesn't accept multiple ORG directives in the same file.
 It does however allow ALIGN directives which can be used to much the same effect.

 SjASMPlus allows multiple ORG directives, and these influence how instructions are assembled, but it does not automatically pad memory at an ORG directive.
-It does however support the use of ALIGN and also provides a BLOCK directive which can be used to pad ORG boundaries with more finesse than ALIGN.
+It does however support the use of ALIGN and also provides a BLOCK directive which can be used to pad ORG boundaries with slightly more control than ALIGN.

 ## 16-bit register loading pseudo-ops
 A pseudo-op such as: